Introduction

 1. Focusing Only on Price – The cheapest fair trade coffee may lack quality or certification integrity.
 Instead, calculate the total value including support and consistency.

-2. Ignoring Roast Freshness – Some providers roast in bulk and ship infrequently, resulting in stale coffee.
+2. Ignoring Roast Freshness – Some providers roast in bulk and ship infrequently.
 Ask about roast-to-ship times.
+Stale coffee undermines your brand.

 3. Overlooking Coffee Origin – Not all fair trade coffee tastes the same.
-For example, Ethiopian Yirgacheffe offers floral notes while Sumatran beans are earthy.
-Choose a provider that offers origins suited to your clientele.
+Ethiopian Yirgacheffe offers floral notes; Sumatran beans are earthy.
+Choose origins that suit your clientele.

 4. Skipping the Fine Print – Contracts may include auto-renewal clauses or minimum purchase commitments.
 Read everything carefully.

 5. Neglecting Staff Training – Even the best fair trade coffee can taste bad if prepared incorrectly.
-Ensure the provider offers barista training.
-Learn more about what is fair trade certification for coffee to train your team.
+Ensure the provider offers training.
+This is especially important for high-turnover operations.

 Frequently Asked Questions